splvm/os-meetup/README.md

 ## Annoucement
+- **7/14/2022** 📅 Reminder: Lab 1 Util is due on this **Saturday 7/16/2022 at 5:00 P.M.
+PST**.
+We will hold a post-lab happy hour 🎉 on Saturday at the end of our meetup.
 - **7/10/2022** Lab 1 Util Github Classroom has been updated.
 Please click [here](https://classroom.github.com/a/q4I5zsip) to get a fork.
 Please remember that **NEVER** share code publically and **NEVER** make the repo public.
 The first lab is due on 📅 Saturday 7/16/2022.
 You can directly `git push` to your repo to submit your lab assignment.
 - **7/10/2022** Thanks for joining our first OS meetup!
 Here are the links we shared:
   - [Mossaka]: recommends a textbook alternative: [Operating Systems, Three Easy Pieces](https://pages.cs.wisc.edu/~remzi/OSTEP/)